-In Fall 2025, I will join the the University of Chicago as an Assistant Instructional Professor in the Department of Economics.
+In Fall 2025, I will join the University of Chicago as an Assistant Instructional Professor in the Department of Economics.
+I received my PhD in economics from Stanford University in 2025.

 In my research, I study how to design public policy in applied settings where behavioral errors are relevant.
 To do this, I combine models from public economics with empirical methods from behavioral economics.